Message to Parents

 Choosing a lawyer to represent your child is not an easy task.
 All of us promise to do our best for you, so how are you to know who to trust and who not to?
 How can you judge, when all you know about us is what you see on our websites?

 The best response I can give is to look at each attorney’s rating, record, and reviews.
 I have helped hundreds of students of all ages.
 I am experienced in the ways of the court system, both juvenile and adult, and am familiar with the manner in which the disciplinary boards of the many colleges and universities in the Pittsburgh area run.
-I have the experience and the dedication to my clients that your child will need to get him or her the best possible outcome.
+I have the experience and the dedication to my clients that your child will need to get him, or her, the best possible outcome.
 I will walk you through the entire process, from beginning to end, and will lay out for you the choices you have at each step.
+Then, when your child goes to court, I will stand beside you to defend your rights and that of your student.
+I will be your mouthpiece to the court.